vista-simulator/vista/README.rst

 .. image:: docs/source/_static/overview.png

 `VISTA <https://vista.csail.mit.edu>`_ is a data-driven simulation engine for autonomous driving perception and control.
 The VISTA API provides an interface for transforming real-world datasets into virtual environments with dynamic agents, sensor suites, and task objectives.
+Because VISTA is data-driven, it is side-steps many of the traditional issues of simulators, such as their lack of photorealism and ability to accurately model reality.

 Installation